christiancannata/agrispesa/wp-content/plugins/acf-quickedit-fields/readme.txt

 **Editing**

-Toggle *QuickEdit* and *Bulk Edit* to enable Editing in the List table view.
+Toggle *QuickEdit* and *Bulk Edit* to enable Editing in the list table view.

+**Searching**

+Enable *Backend Search* to make a field searchable in the list table view.

 **Location Rules**

 The plugin follows ACFs location rule logic as far as possible.
 If you have a field group that is only applies to posts in a specific category or with a certain post starus, then columns and quick edit will only show up, if you have filtered the posts by that category ar post status.

+Negative rules (like “Post category *is not* equal to X”) will not work – simply because the WP does not provide an admin view for “Posts not in category X”.

+With the *Simplifed Location Rules* option enabled for a field group only the post type or taxonomy rules are applied.
+Any other rule ist skipped.
+This allows you to always show and edit the fields in list views, regardless of the current list filter.
+The downside is, that this can make even those fields editable, that are normally hidden in the pst editor.

 [Read more on the WikiPage](https://github.com/mcguffin/acf-quickedit-fields/wiki/Feature-Support-Matrix#acf-location-rules)